Freak644/Freak644/README.md

 - 🌱 Future plans: dive into AI, Machine Learning, Rust, and Assembly
 - 🧠 I’m passionate about turning caffeine into code
 - ⚡ Fun fact: I like bugs... when they’re fixed 🐞
-- 👾 And i belive... mistakes or losses can’t be undone.
+- 👾 And i believe... mistakes or losses can’t be undone.

 ## 🧠 My Focus Areas